Female guppies become better swimmers to escape male sexual harassment

 Published: 24 August 2015

 In the animal world, sexual reproduction can involve males attempting to entice or force females to mate with them, even if they are not initially interested.
+A new study on guppies led by Senior Research Fellow Dr Shaun Killen together with a team at the University of Exeter explored how this behaviour can lead to physiological changes, much like those in athletes who train to perform better.

 In the animal world, sexual reproduction can involve males attempting to entice or force females to mate with them, even if they are not initially interested.
 This male behaviour is driven by conflicts of interest over reproduction and exerts selective pressures on both sexes.